orbeon/orbeon-forms-doc/form-runner/feature/localization.md

 The list of available languages is selected as follows:

 - It starts with the list of Form Runner user interface languages.
 There is always at least one such language present.
-- If the [`oxf.fr.available-languages` property](../../configuration/properties/form-runner.html#available-languages) (without wildcards) specifies at least one language, then only those languages which are both Form Runner UI languages *and* specified by the property are retained.
+- If the [`oxf.fr.available-languages` property](../../configuration/properties/form-runner.html#available-languages) (without wildcards) specifies at least one language, then only those languages which are both Form Runner user interface languages *and* specified by the property are retained.

 *NOTE: The result can be an empty selection.*